simondevyoutube/Quick_3D_MMORPG/README.md

 # Quick_3D_MMORPG

-A recreation of simon's project with the following aims:
+A recreation of simon's project where the following happened:

 - Code refactoring (make it approach-able/use-able)
   - [x] ESmodules